DavidManda/QuIPv/Portfolio A/ProductEvaluation.md

 observing how the client used the product.

 We decided on a questionnaire because our client was already telling us most of what they thought the product was missing.
-Therefore by a questionnaire and observation we could find ways which we could improve the product that they hadn't originally imagined.
+Therefore by a questionnaire and with help from observations we could find ways in which to improve the product in ways that they hadn't originally imagined.
 For instance, we wanted to find out how technically minded the current users of our product were and how they were coping with understanding how to use it
 , to ensure that future users wouldn't have problems getting to grips with our product.